 In the largest prospective study of falls in rheumatoid arthritis patients to date, we have demonstrated that adults of all ages with RA fall frequently.
-In our study the crude incidence rate of falls in adults with RA was high at 1313/1000 person-years.
-During the 12 months follow up 36.4% (95% CI 32% to 41%) participants reported one or more falls.
+In our study the crude incidence rate of falls in adults with RA was high at 1313/1000 person-years or 1.11 falls per person year.
+This is similar to the fall rates in community dwelling older persons aged 70 and over reported as 1.2 falls per person year.
+22 During the 12 months follow-up36.4% (95% CI 32% to 41%) participants reported one or more falls.

 Increasing age was not associated with increased falls.
-Hayashibara et al. and Smulders et al. also report that age was not associated with falls in their small prospective studies.
-This is different to community dwelling studies in falls in older people where age is considered to be one of the most important risk factors for falls.
-Older people in general have decreased activity leading to muscle weakness, poor balance and other fall risk factors.
+Hayashibara et al.2 and Smulders et al.9 also report that age was not associated with falls in their small prospective studies.
+This is different to community dwelling studies in falls in older people where age is considered to be one of the most important risk factors for falls.10 23 24 Older people in general have decreased activity leading to muscle weakness, poor balance and other fall risk factors.
 These factors occur in all age groups with RA.
 Both younger and older people with RA appear to have muscle weakness and this may lead to the similar fall rates.

-No relationship was found between frequency of falls and gender in adults in this study and by Smulders et al. which is also different to studies of community dwelling people where women are more likely to fall than men.
+No relationship was found between frequency of falls and gender in adults in this study and by Smulders et al.9 which is also different to studies of community dwelling people where women are more likely to fall than men.
 Reasons for fall gender differences in the general population are attributed to biological differences in muscle mass between men and women, more women living alone, with higher levels of polypharmacy amongst women.
 A general decline in muscle mass and similarities in polypharmacy between men and women with RA may result in the similar fall rates between the groups.
 The incidence of falls was higher in men than women due largely because men who fell were more likely to fall more than once during the study period, possibly reflecting differences in activities and risk taking behaviour.

-Over a third of the falls reported by the participants were caused by their hips, knees or ankles giving way, and this type of fall is common in the RA population.
-These falls may be due to muscle weakness and reduced proprioception, however further research is needed to confirm this.
+Over a third of the falls reported by the participants were caused by their hips, knees or ankles, "giving way", and this type of fall is common in the RA population,